enspiral/improvements/README.md

 They do not commit to doing the work but they do clarify and scope the improvement so that others can.
 Once everything is clear the scoper can gaze boldly towards the horizon, utter a meaningful "my work here is done", and stride off into the sunset.
 The ticket moves to Ready.

 ### Ready
-Like a puppy locked up inside the improvements languish in the ready column just waiting for someone to come home and play with them.
+Like a puppy locked up inside the improvement languishes in the ready column just waiting for someone to come home and play with them.
 All they really want is be outside running and jumping and rolling in the grass.
 Or some food, any food, but especially those sweet cobudget dollars.

 But instead they are sitting here in a cold and dark concrete bunker.
 Alone and waiting for someone to love them, their big saucer eyes gazing falornely at all the strangers on the internet who give them the once over and think "not today".